couchbase/rhmap/README.md

 * `CopyTo(anotherRHMap)` method.
 * Overridable hash function -- see the `HashFunc` field.
 * Overridable growth multiplier function -- see the `Growth` field.
+* Overridable grow function -- see the `Grow` field.
 * Automatic growth when linear probe distances become larger than a configured maximum distance -- see the `MaxDistance` field.
 * All fields are public for advanced user tweaking.